tmuk26-group-1/budget-tool/sprint/daily_scrum4.md

 - Next:

 29/4
-- Did:
+- Did: Fixed issue #58 and also PR #156
-- Blockers:
+- Blockers: Waiting for other teams to implement features.
-- Next:
+- Next: issue #163

 ## Vasilis Segersköld
 27/4